season101/MATH4009Project2/README.md

 # Method to call on Miller Rabin Test to check if number 'p' is prime or not with witness a.
 	def isPrime(p):

-		# 'a': a witness number between 2 and 'p' for which we check if it is relatively prime o a or not.
+		# 'a': a witness number between 2 and 'p' for which we check if it is relatively prime to a or not.
 		a =random.randint(2,p-1)
 		if not MillerRabinTest(p,a):
 			return False